Frequently Asked Questions

 Administration of Immunizations

-Effective October 29, 2013, a pharmacist who is certified by the State Education Department to administer immunizations is authorized to administer to patients 18 years of age or older, immunizing agents to prevent meningococcal disease pursuant to a patient specific order or a non-patient specific order.
-Previously, pharmacists with such certification have been authorized to administer to such patients vaccinations to prevent influenza and pneumococcal disease pursuant to patient specific or non-patient specific orders and to administer vaccinations against acute herpes-zoster (shingles) pursuant to patient specific orders.
+Effective July 1, 2015, a pharmacist who is certified by the State Education Department to administer immunizations is authorized to administer to patients 18 years of age or older, immunizing agents to prevent influenza, pneumococcal disease, meningococcal disease, acute herpes zoster (shingles), tetanus, diphtheria or pertussis disease, pursuant to either patient specific order or a non-patient specific order.

 - Are the regulations allowing pharmacists to administer immunizations available online?